Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    linux# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
    ```

-1. The CSM software release should be downloaded and expanded for use.
+1. Download and expand the CSM software release.

    **Important:** In order to ensure that the CSM release plus any patches, workarounds, or hotfixes are included,
    follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)